 How the Monstars Could Have Won in Space Jam

-With rumors floating around of a Space Jam sequel starring LeBron James, the Monstars would be well served to approach this second opportunity with smarter planning.
+With a Space Jam sequel starring LeBron James coming to theaters in July, the Monstars would be well served to approach this second opportunity with smarter planning.
 Naturally, they should look at that original defeat, as history tends to repeat itself.

 Were they to start over, they likely wouldn’t have chosen any of those players, and here’s why.

 According to the Harvard College Sports Analysis Collective, who compiled stats for the Space Jam game, two Monstars combined to score 71 of their 77 points: Pound (the alien with Charles Barkley’s talent) and Bupkus (the alien with Patrick Ewing’s).
 In case you were wondering, the Nerdluck who had stolen Shawn Bradley’s talent tallied 0 points, 0 rebounds, 0 assists, 0 steals, and 0 blocks (despite being nearly 10 feet tall).

 Assuming the events took place after 1993 but before 1995, the ’94-’95 NBA season is our best indicator of player performance at the time of the Tune Squad-Monstars game.
 According to Basketball-Reference.com’s advance stats, the Nerdlucks didn’t steal the talent of a single player in the top five when it came to VORP ("Value Over Replacement Player"), PER (“Player Efficiency Rating”), or Win Shares Per 48 Minutes.

 Factoring all those advanced metrics, the best starting five the Monstars could have chosen would likely have been: